RubyDevInc/paho.mqtt.ruby/README.md

 ```

 #### Encrypted mode
-The client support the encrypt connection threw tls-ssl socket.
-For using this mode, the ssl flag of the client shoudl be set to 'true'.
+The client supports the encrypted connection threw tls-ssl socket.
+In order to use encrypted mode, the ssl flag of the client should be set to True.
 ``` ruby
 ### Set the encryption mode to True
 client.ssl = true